Identifying Parts of a Book

 - Tell the students that they will be learning about the different parts of a book in today's lesson.

-- You may want to ask them if they know any parts of a book off the top of their head, and if they could list them.
+- Ask them if they know any parts of a book off the top of their head, and jot them down on the whiteboard.

 - Note: The larger your demo book is, the easier it will be for your students to follow along.

-- Go through, point out, and label each of the eight parts of the book: the title, author, illustrator, front cover, pictures, pages, copyright info, and back cover.
+- Go through the book and point to and label each of the eight parts of the book: the title, author, illustrator, front cover, pictures, pages, copyright info, and back cover.

 - Pair up your students.
-They will be given a set of 8 labels with parts of a book already labelled on them.
+They will be given a set of 8 labels with parts of a book already labeled on them.

 - Have students work together to identify these 8 parts.